Esxml/es-client/README.md

 UI pack

 # License
-The pack is open source and free to use, nothinglse though.
+The pack is open source and free to use, nothing else though.

 # Credits
 By ES, Pepe and hol.
 Some pack features by bedrock tweaks.